 3.8 Value of information and sensitivity analysis

 For most MPs the observation process that most strongly determined long-term yield was bias in observation of annual catches (Table 6).
-The sensitivity to bias in catch observations was inconsistent amongst MPs.
+The sensitivity to bias in catch observations varied amongst MPs.
 For example the SBT2 MP was three times as sensitive to bias in catches as the SBT1 MP.
-The generalist MPs were sensitive to other observation model variables that reflect the derivation of surplus production.
-In previous simulation evaluations, imprecision in catches and abundance indices has had relatively little impact on the performance of data-limited assessment methods (Carruthers et al. 2014).
-However due to the surplus production derivation (Eqn 1), generalist MPs such as Rcontrol and SPslope are most sensitive to imprecision in catches and the relative abundance index, respectively.
+The generic MPs were sensitive to other observation model variables that impact calculations of surplus production.
+In previous simulation evaluations, imprecision in catches and abundance indices has shown relatively little impact on the performance of data-limited assessment methods (Carruthers et al. 2014).
+However arising from the method used to calculate the surplus production (Eqn 1), generic MPs such as Rcontrol and SPslope are particularly sensitive to imprecision in catches and the relative abundance index respectively.

-Despite simulating relatively trivial changes in the von-Bertalanffy growth parameters (on average less than +/- ¼ percent per year in maximum growth rate K, and maximum length L-infinity)(Appendix Table A.1) these were amongst the strongest determinants of long-term yield (Y) for the MPs tested (Table 6).
+Despite simulating relatively trivial changes in the von-Bertalanffy growth parameters (on average less than +/- ¼ percent per year in maximum growth rate K and maximum length L-infinity)(Appendix Table A.1) these were amongst the strongest determinants of long-term yield (Y) for the MPs tested (Table 6).
 The starting level of stock depletion and related quantities such as the trajectory in fishing effort were also strong determinants of yield among MPs.
-The best performing MPs DD, DD4010, Fratio, Fadapt and DynF were most sensitivity to age vulnerability dynamics (the relative vulnerability of age classes to fishing).
-In particular the vulnerability of the maximum age class (controlling the gradient in descending limb of the selectivity curve) was a key determinant.
-When this is low exploitation of older age classes is lessened and productive biomass is essentially protected (cryptic biomass).
+The best performing MPs DD, DD4010, Fratio, Fadapt and DynF were most sensitivity to age selectivity dynamics (the relative selectivity of age classes to fishing).
+In particular the selectivity of the maximum age class (controlling the gradient in descending limb of the selectivity curve) was a key determinant.
+When this is low, exploitation of older age classes is lessened and productive biomass is essentially protected (cryptic biomass).
 It is therefore not surprising that in most cases there is a strong positive relationship with yield as most MPs implicitly assume full selection of older age classes.

 Table 6.
 The sensitivity of long term relative yield (Y) in relation to operating model variables and bias and imprecision in the inputs to MPs.
 For each MP, two linear models were fitted in which Y was the dependent variable: (1) operating model parameters were independent variables and (2) observation error model parameters were independent variables.
 The table includes a row for each MP in which three variables of the operating model and up to two variables of the observation model are named that corresponded to p-values below 5%.
 For each named variable the slope in relative yield is also included indicating the sensitivity of Y with respect to the credible range of each independent variable.
 Slopes more extreme than =/- 25% are highlighted in bold.
 Slopes more extreme than +/-50% are shaded grey.